-Full-grain is almost like wine.
+Full-grain is like a fine wine.
 The older your full-grain leather gets, the more value it has.
 Watch straps are made of the top layer of bovine skin, which sits just under the hair.
 The top layer is most resilient as fibers are tightly interlinked, creating additional density within the material.

-How to pair a leather Apple Watch band?
+How to Pair a Leather Apple Watch Band?

 Leather bands can truly transform the Apple Watch into a luxury timepiece.

-Nylon Apple Watch bands
+Nylon Apple Watch Bands

 Nylon is resistant, comfortable and it bends according to your movement.
 Some people find it more enjoyable than any other material out there.
 Nylon is slowly becoming a symbol of comfort and style for the new watch elite.

 The material is perfect for people who are casual but still serious enough to pair a stylish band with an Apple Watch.
 If you’re on a boat or on a summer holiday, nylon is probably the best choice for your watch.
-You don’t have to worry whether water or the sun may ruin your precious band.
+You don’t have to worry about water or the sun may ruin your precious band.

-Silicone Apple Watch bands
+Silicone Apple Watch Bands